davidbonn/pi-cv-env/README.md

 Checking to make sure you are starting from Rasbian Buster (32-bit).

 Probably want to run pishrink on the resultant SD card image afterwards to fit in the smallest possible SD card.

-I'd like to factor a lot of this out so I can open source some of the scripts.

 On `pyenv`.
 If you add more packages you'll need to sometimes do a `pyenv rehash` manually since we are typically running readonly.
 Best to explicitly do it after adding packages.